azumio/argus-sdk-ios-public/food-lens-sdk/README.md

 Demonstrates how to view, edit and delete previously confirmed food checkins

-## License

-TBD

 ## Copyright

-Copyright © 2020 Azumio Inc. All rights reserved.
+Copyright © 2022 Azumio Inc. All rights reserved.